Metadata.

 element was inserted into the

-, adjusted to take into account user or user agent
+Document, adjusted to take into account user or user agent

 preferences.Provide the user with an interface that, when selected, navigates a browsing context to

-url, with the Document
+url, with the Document's browsing context as

 the source browsing context.